hppr-dev/stoke-auth/README.md

 Releases are tagged commits in this repo and include versioned assets available on github and dockerhub.

-Assets uploaded to github are limited to include the following for intel 64-bit processors:
+Assets uploaded to github include the following for intel 64-bit processors:
   * A stoke-RELEASE-VER.tar.gz file with:
     * server executable file
     * A reference configuration file